contagon/handbook/2021-07/38-church-policies-and-guidelines.md

 Church members who seek elected or appointed public office should not imply that they are endorsed by the Church or its leaders.
 Leaders and members should also avoid statements or conduct that might be interpreted as Church endorsement of any political party, platform, policy, or candidate.

-Even when taking a position on a political matter, the Church does not tell elected officials how to vote or what position to take.
+Even when taking a position on a political matter, the Church does not ask elected officials to vote a certain way or to take a certain position.
 Members who are elected officials make their own decisions.
 These officials might not agree with one another or with a publicly stated Church position.
 They do not speak for the Church.

 Political choices and affiliations should not be the subject of any teachings or advocating in Church settings.
 Leaders ensure that Church meetings and activities focus on the Savior and His gospel.